chimeOSS/issues/README.md

 # chimeOSS Issues

 This repository contains all information known issues that appears on chimeOSS.
 Feel free to report your issue.
+You can see the list [here](https://github.com/chimeOSS/issues/blob/main/list.md).

 ## Supported builds